-THE GLOBAL RESEARCH NURSES’ NETWORK IS CURRENTLY HELPING RESEARCH GROUPS TO FIND PARTNERS AND DEVELOP TWINNING RELATIONSHIPS
+THE GLOBAL RESEARCH NURSES’ NETWORK SUPPORTS RESEARCH GROUPS TO FIND RESEARCH PARTNERS AND DEVELOP TWINNING RELATIONSHIPS

 Twinning is a way to link individuals and organisations to enable them to work together to reach defined goals.
 The Global Research Nurses' Network aims to provide resources and support for nurses working in research - one resource that we all share is our network!

 We propose that you, through the network, can play an active role in providing mutually supportive relationships for sharing experience and expertise and building capacity in research through twinning.

 Twinning is a voluntary yet formal agreement between two parties (e.g., groups/ communities/ professions) to provide mutual support within an agreed framework.